Here's how one Kenyan wildlife nursery is saving baby elephants

 According to the African Wildlife Foundation, 100,000 elephants were slaughtered between 2010 and 2012 by poachers for ivory.
 At current poaching rates, elephants may be extinct in certain parts of the wild in as little as 10 years.

-In Nairobi, Kenya, the David Sheldrick Wildtrust is committed to stabilizing and growing the elephant and rhino population.
+In Nairobi, Kenya, the David Sheldrick Wildlife Trust is committed to stabilizing and growing the elephant and rhino population.
 Founded in 1977, the group works to combat removal of the animal’s tusks for use as trophies and slaughter of the animals to be consumed as bush meat.

 At 6 a.m., Peter Mbulu, 38, is following behind a group of baby elephants as he leads them into the forest at Nairobi’s National Park.
 A humid and a sunny morning, the elephants begin grabbing the tree branches and playfully pushing their keeper Mbulu along.
 Mbulu has worked for the David Sheldrick Wildlife Trust for 18 years and knows the elephant's daily routine.